Let's Talk About Diabetes

 If your doctor suspects that you have type 1 diabetes, she may want to test your urine for ketones, chemicals your body produces when it breaks down fat for energy.

 The test can be done at home or in a lab or doctor’s office by peeing into a specimen cup.
 Extremely high levels of ketones are a sign of ketoacidosis, a potentially fatal complication of diabetes that requires emergency treatment.

 Whatever your path of treatment, most likely you’ll start by checking your glucose every day, or even several times per day, in order to make decisions about insulin dosages, food, and exercise.
 This is a whole lifestyle so we’ll break it down in detail after we talk about other treatments.
 Beyond self-monitoring, here are a few types of treatments your doctor will consider, based on your diabetes type:

 All people with type 1 diabetes need to take insulin daily.
-Some people with type 2 or gestational diabetes may need insulin as well.
 There are a couple of different ways insulin can be delivered to the body:

 Injection: This is the most common way to take insulin.
 To inject the drug, you will use a syringe or “pen,” usually in your belly, upper arm, thigh, or butt.

-Insulin Pump: People who need multiple injections per day or are high risk of ketoacidosis may prefer an insulin pump, which automatically delivers insulin throughout the day through a tiny catheter that’s worn on your body.
+Insulin pump: People who need multiple injections per day or are at high risk of ketoacidosis may prefer an insulin pump, which automatically delivers insulin throughout the day through a tiny catheter that’s worn on your body.

 Insulin inhaler: Some adults with type 1 or 2 diabetes can also use inhaled insulin, a powder you breathe into your lungs through an inhaler.